 Add a ¼ - ½ cup of water to the pot, cover it and let the fish steam for 5 minutes.

 Stay close to the pot during the cooking process and keep the heat between medium and medium-low.

 After 5 minutes, spoon the hot liquid in the pot over the top of the fish, to help cook the fish evenly.
 (Go check out my YouTube video for a demonstration of this technique.)

-When the liquid has run low, add another ¼ cup of water.
+When the liquid runs low, add another ¼ cup of water and lower the heat.

 Stick a fork in the center of the fish to test if it is completely cooked.
-The fish is fully cooked when the flesh down to the bone is white.
+The fish is fully cooked when the flesh is 'white' all the way down to the bone.

-Serve your delicious and healthy Steam Fish and Okra meal with your choice of rice, ground provisions, bammy or festivals.
+Serve your delicious Jamaican Steam Fish with your choice of rice, ground provisions, bammy or festivals.

 Bless up & enjoy it!

 Loved this recipe?
 That's awesome!
 Please show me some love & support by leaving a 5-STAR rating and Review.
 Thanks in advance - Roxy xoxo